 Prior to blocking the river, an estimated 392,000 fish returned annually to spawn.
 This was one of the few rivers in the U.S. that supported all five species of salmon native to the Pacific Northwest.
 It was particularly known for its very large Chinook salmon that weighed as much as 100 pounds.
 Pink salmon were the most numerous with over 250,000 fish returning each year.
 By the 1980s that number fell to near zero.

 Salmon is considered a keystone animal which provides a valuable food source for many animals, such as black bear, coyotes, gray wolves, bald eagles, raccoons, and dozens of others.
-Research in Olympic National Park has shown that over 130 species benefit from salmon.
+Research in Olympic National Park has shown that more than 130 species benefit from salmon.

 Drama From the Start